alibaba/testable-mock/docs/en-us/doc/use-mock.md

 }
 ```

-For complete code examples, see the `should_able_to_mock_common_method()` test cases in the `java-demo` and `kotlin-demo` sample projects.
+For complete code examples, see the `should_mock_common_method()` test cases in the `java-demo` and `kotlin-demo` sample projects.
 (Because Kotlin has made magical changes to the String type, the method under test in the Kotlin example adds a layer of encapsulation to the `BlackBox` class)

 #### 2. Mock the member method of the class under test itself